Rugrats in Paris: The Movie

-The film was released in the United States on November 17, 2000, almost two years after the release of The Rugrats Movie in 1998.
-Rugrats in Paris: The Movie was more well-received than its predecessor and grossed over $103 million worldwide against a production budget of $30 million.
-This was the final Rugrats film to feature Christine Cavanaugh, who retired from being a full-time voice actor in 2001 and died in 2014.
+Rugrats in Paris: The Movie was released in the United States on November 17, 2000.
+It received generally positive reviews from critics and grossed $103 million against a budget of $30M.
+This was the final Rugrats film to feature Christine Cavanaugh as the voice of Chuckie, who retired from acting in 2001 prior to her death in 2014.
+A sequel and crossover with The Wild Thornberrys, Rugrats Go Wild, was released in 2003.

 Plot

-At the wedding reception of Lou Pickles and his new wife Lulu, a mother-child dance saddens Chuckie Finster with memories of his mother, who died shortly after he was born.
-Realizing that he and his son miss that presence in their lives, Chas Finster starts thinking of re-marrying.
-Tommy Pickles' father Stu is then summoned to EuroReptarland, a Japanese amusement park in Paris, to fix a malfunctioning Reptar robot he designed for the park's stage show.
+At the wedding reception of Lou Pickles and his new wife Lulu, a mother-child dance saddens Chuckie Finster with memories of his mother, who died shortly after his birth.
+Realizing that he and his son miss that female influence in their lives, Chas Finster starts thinking of remarriage.
+Tommy Pickles' father Stu is then summoned to EuroReptarland, a Japanese amusement park in Paris; to fix a malfunctioning Reptar robot he designed for the park's stage show.

-The entire Pickles, Finster and DeVille families travel to EuroReptarland, run by the ill tempered and child-hating Coco LaBouche, who is hoping to succeed her boss, Mr. Yamaguchi, as president of the Reptar corporation.
-When Yamaguchi tells her his successor must love children, she lies and tells him she is engaged to a man with a child.
-Angelica Pickles overhears their conversation and, when discovered eavesdropping, saves herself by telling Coco about Chas.
+The Pickles, Finster, and DeVille families travel to EuroReptarland, run by the ill-tempered, child-hating Coco LaBouche, who desires to succeed her supervisor, Mr. Yamaguchi, as president of the Reptar corporation.
+Angelica Pickles overhears Coco falsely informing Yamaguchi, who insists his successor must love children, that she is engaged to a man with a child.
+Yamaguchi says he will consider her promotion once he has attended her wedding.
+Angelica is then discovered eavesdropping and saves herself by telling Coco about Chas.

 Coco begins pursuing Chas with the help of her put-upon but kindhearted assistant, Kira Watanabe, who tells the babies how Reptar was a feared monster before his gentler side was revealed by a princess.
-Hearing this, Chuckie decides he wants the park's animatronic princess to be his mother and goes in search of her along with the babies and Kira's daughter Kimi.
-Meanwhile, the Pickles' dog Spike gets lost in the streets of Paris in pursuit of a stray poodle named Fifi.
+Hearing this, Chuckie decides he wants the park's animatronic princess to be his mother and goes in search of her with the babies and Kira's daughter, Kimi.
+Meanwhile, the Pickles' dog Spike wanders the streets of Paris in search of a stray poodle named Fifi.